turbot/powerpipe-docs/docs/learn/tailpipe.md

 Then you can continue to explore the remaining potential issues in other detection categories.

-## Create your own dashboards and benchmarks
+## Create your own benchmarks, detections, and dashboards

-The [Powerpipe Hub](https://hub.powerpipe.io/) contains ready-made [[dashboards and]]? benchmarks that you can simply install and run.
-But Powerpipe also makes it simple to [write your detections and benchmarks](/docs/build/writing-detections), and [build dashboards](/docs/build/writing-dashboards) to analyze your data and share with others!
+The [Powerpipe Hub](https://hub.powerpipe.io/) contains ready-made benchmarks with sets of detections that you can simply install and run.
+But Powerpipe also makes it simple to [write your detections and benchmarks](/docs/build/writing-detections), and [build dashboards](/docs/build/writing-dashboards) to analyze your log data and share with others!

-We've already [created our own mod](/docs/build/create-mod) and installed a dependency mod, AWS Detections.
-Now let's add our own dashboard and benchmark.
-Create a file named `learn.pp` in your mod's directory, and paste in the following HCL code:

->[!NOTE]
-> redo for tp